ossuminc/riddl/doc/src/hugo/content/guides/authors/design/patterns/command-event/same-parameters.md

 weight: 10
 ---

+*Question:*
-## Q: Should each command have its own event, containing the exact changed entity?
+> Should each command have its own event, containing the exact changed entity?

 ### Examples: